Caroline Veyre: Professional career

 Veyre turned professional in 2022, making her pro-debut on 6 August that year with a unanimous decision win over Liliana Marisela Borquez from Mexico in a four-round contest at the Civic Complex, Cornwall, Ontario, Canada.

-Veyre faced Licia Boudersa for the vacant WBC Silver female featherweight title at Little Caesars Arena in Detroit, Michigan, USA, on 26 July 2025, as part of the undercard for the Claressa Shields vs Lani Daniels undisputed female heavyweight championship fight.
+She faced Licia Boudersa for the vacant WBC Silver female featherweight title at Little Caesars Arena in Detroit, Michigan, USA, on 26 July 2025, as part of the undercard for the Claressa Shields vs Lani Daniels undisputed female heavyweight championship fight.
 She won by unanimous decision.

+Veyre fought Delfine Persoon for the vacant WBC female super-featherweight title at GLC Live at 20 Monroe in Grand Rapids, Michigan, USA, on 10 February 2026.
+She won by unanimous decision.

+In her first defense, Veyre faced undefeated IBO female super-featherweight champion Bernice Ferreira at State Farm Arena in Atlanta, Georgia, USA, on 15 August 2026.
+She lost when she was disqualified in the eighth round for persistent holding.

 Personal life

 Veyre has a degree in translation.